War Remnants Museum Ho Chi Minh: Vietnam War & Agent Orange History

 Visitor Information & Planning

-• Entrance Fee: 40,000 VND (for foreign adults, approximately $1.50 – $2.00 USD).
-Discounted rates are available for Vietnamese children and students.
+• Entrance Fee: The fee costs 40,000 VND (approximately $1.50 – $2.00 USD) for foreign adults.
+Discounts apply to Vietnamese children and students.

 Spot an error or outdated info?